influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 ##### Mosaic visualization

 The following query displays the change in air quality over time.
 A mosaic visualization displays state changes over time.
+In this example, the mosaic visualization displayed different colored tiles based on the changes of hazardous materials in the air.

 ```js
 from(bucket: "monitor-exposure")